mcky/Landing-Page-boilerplate/README.md

 - Run `grunt dist` to compile

 ## Customising
+- Change the layout, foundation is included for easy scaffolding
 - Basic scss options are available at `app/styles/sass/partials/_vars.scss`
 - Add your own Google Analytics ID in `app/includes/ga.html` (will only compile in dist)
 - Change the body copy